Tuning interactions between static-field-shielded polar molecules with microwaves: Concept

 \section{Concept}

-Static-field shielding uses an electric field just above the resonant field $F^*$ where two pair states, $(1,0)+(1,0)$ and $(0,0)+(2,0)$, cross in energy~\cite{Mukherjee2023}.
-This is shown in Fig.~\ref{fig1} for CaF, where $F^*=21.55\,\mathrm{kV/cm}$.
-The molecular states are denoted by $(\tilde{n}, m_n)$, where $\tilde{n}$ is the rotational angular momentum of the adiabatic field-free state, and $m_n$ is its projection along the electric field.
-To modify the long-range part of the interaction potential, we add a near-resonant, circularly polarised microwave field, as shown in Fig.~\ref{fig1}(a).
-In this case, we use red-detuned microwaves with $\sigma^-$ polarisation to couple $(1,0)$ to $(1,1)$.
+Static-field shielding uses an electric field just above the resonant field where two pair states, $(1,0)+(1,0)$ and $(0,0)+(2,0)$, cross in energy~\cite{Mukherjee2023}.
+This field is $F_{\rm X}=3.244b/\mu$, where $b$ is the molecular rotational constant and $\mu$ is its dipole moment.
+The crossing is shown for CaF in Fig.~\ref{fig1}, where $F_{\rm X}=21.55\,\mathrm{kV/cm}$.
+The molecular states are labeled by quantum numbers $(\tilde{n}, m_n)$: $\tilde{n}$ is a hindered-rotor quantum number that correlates adiabatically with the rotational angular momentum $n$ of the corresponding field-free state and $m_n$ is its conserved projection along the electric field.

+To modify the long-range part of the interaction potential, we add a near-resonant, circularly polarized microwave field, as shown in Fig.~\ref{fig1}(a).
+In this case, we use red-detuned microwaves with $\sigma^-$ polarization to couple $(1,0)$ to $(1,1)$.
 We denote the Rabi frequency of the microwaves by $\Omega$ and define the detuning by $\Delta = \omega_0 - \omega$, where $\omega_0$ is the transition frequency and $\omega$ is the microwave frequency.
 The microwave field gives rise to a dipole-dipole interaction that has the opposite sign to the one generated by the static electric field.
 The strength of the total dipole-dipole interaction can therefore be tuned using the microwave parameters, and can even be compensated entirely such that the remaining interaction is entirely repulsive.
 As the degree of microwave coupling is solely determined by the ratio $\Delta/\Omega$, for a fixed value of the electric field, there is a value of $\Delta/\Omega$ where the two opposite contributions to the dipole-dipole interaction cancel out and the effective dipole moment of the molecules is zero.